Arbitrary state preparation in quantum harmonic oscillators using neural networks: Method

-is close to 1.
-Here $\Tr_{\text{q}}$ is the partial trace over the qubit degrees of freedom.
+From this point onward, we refer to the infidelity ($1-F$) for convenience in the subsequent analyses.

 There are many state-of-the-art alternatives for determining the pulse sequence required to prepare a state \citep{PhysRevA.90.023824, qt_preparation_steering,PhysRevA.83.032302, PRXQuantum.2.010101,Porotti2022deepreinforcement, PhysRevResearch.5.043002,PhysRevA.100.023410,PhysRevA.109.022441}.
-However, these methods rely either on iterative techniques that optimize a cost function or on solving complicated equations, which increase in dimension as larger states are targeted, for each target state.
-The fact that each target state requires a separate solving routine makes these algorithm less scalable for real-world implementations requiring rapid encoding and/or state preparation, such as in quantum machine learning \cite{QML-real-world}.
-In this work, we propose using a neural network to predict the pulse parameters $\vb*{\Theta}$ and total application time $T$ as a function of the input target state.
+However, these methods rely on iterative techniques that optimize a cost function, whose dimension increases as larger states are targeted, for each target state.
+The fact that each target state requires a separate solving routine makes these algorithms less suitable for real-world implementations requiring rapid encoding and/or state preparation across many different targets, such as in quantum machine learning~\cite{QML-real-world}.
+In contrast, the proposed neural-network approach shifts the computational burden to a one-time offline training phase, after which control parameters for any new target state are obtained in a single forward pass.
+This makes the per-state inference cost independent of the particular target state, which is advantageous in scenarios requiring repeated or rapid state preparation across many different targets.
+In this work, we propose using a neural network to predict the pulse parameters $\vb*{\Theta}$ as a function of the input target state.

-Our neural network is, thus, a parameterized function $f_{\vb*{\eta}}:\mathbb{R}^d\to\mathbb{R}^{4N+1}$, where there are $d$ real numbers that characterize the information in $\ket{\psi_{\text{target}}}$ and $4N+1$ real numbers that specify the four parameters $(\zeta, \xi, \phi, \varphi)$ for $N$ pulses, as well as the total application time $T$. $\vb*{\eta}$ are the neural network parameters (for more details, see \cref{app:nns}).
-We can thus write the fidelity in~\cref{eq:fidelity_first} explicitly as a function of these parameters as
+Our neural network is, thus, a parameterized function $f_{\vb*{\eta}}:\mathbb{R}^d\to\mathbb{R}^{3N}$, where $d$ real numbers characterize the information in $\ket{\psi_{\text{target}}}$ and $3N$ real numbers specify the Hamiltonian parameters. $\vb*{\eta}$ are the neural network parameters (for more details, see appendix~\ref{app:nns}).
+We can thus write the infidelity in~\cref{eq:fidelity_first} explicitly as a function of these parameters as

 where $\rho_\text{prepared}(\vb*{\eta})$ is the state prepared in the HO, given by